 for further interest: additional class topics

 Use Jane Addams’s experiences to demonstrate how some Americans encountered the problems of new industrial metropolises like Chicago.
-See boxed quote on page 562.
+(See boxed quote on page 562.)

 Examine the myths and the realities of immigration.
 A good starting point might be Emma Lazarus’s Statue of Liberty poem, which says, “Give me your tired, your poor, your huddled masses yearning to breathe free,” but also called the immigrants “wretched refuse.”